elpidiotossou/qrcode-generator/README.md

 # QR code generator

 This is a simple QR code generator written in Python.
-To use it, simply run the following command:

-python generate_qrcode.py

 The script will generate a QR code for the link you provide and save it to a file called qr_code.png.
 You can then open the file in any image viewer to see the QR code.

 Example:

-python generate_qrcode.py https://www.google.com/
+python generate_qrcode.py https://www.mylink.com/

-This will generate a QR code for the Google homepage.
+This will generate a QR code for https://www.mylink.com/.
 You can then open the qr_code.png file in any image viewer to see the QR code.

 Customization: